teamshares/shared-ui/README.md

 1. **In this directory**: Start the compilation script with `yarn compile:watch` (only needed for JS changes)

-2. Now make a change in this repo and it should show up immediately on the next page refresh from the consuming app (e.g. OS).
+2. Now make a change in this repo and it should show up "immediately" (after compilation completes) in the consuming app (e.g. OS).

 #### Details